awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 SELECT apg_plan_mgmt.validate_plans('delete');
 ```

-For more information, see [Validating Plans](AuroraPostgreSQL.Optimize.Maintenance.md#AuroraPostgreSQL.Optimize.Maintenance.ValidatingPlans)\.
+For more information, see [Validating plans](AuroraPostgreSQL.Optimize.Maintenance.md#AuroraPostgreSQL.Optimize.Maintenance.ValidatingPlans)\.

-### Approving New Plans That Improve Performance<a name="AuroraPostgreSQL.Optimize.Start.Verify"></a>
+### Approving new plans that improve performance<a name="AuroraPostgreSQL.Optimize.Start.Verify"></a>

 While using your managed plans, you can verify whether newer, lower\-cost plans discovered by the optimizer are faster than the minimum\-cost plan already in the plan baseline\.
 To do the performance comparison and optionally approve the faster plans, call the `apg_plan_mgmt.evolve_plan_baselines` function\.